ekarfan/reactnd-project-readable/README.md

 # Readable

 > This project is built with React, Redux and React Router.
-This app, users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users are also be able to edit and delete posts and comments.
+This app allows users to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments, also allows users to edit and delete posts and comments.

 ---